pericles-project/TechnicalAppraisalTool/README.md

 [![Screenshot](https://raw.githubusercontent.com/pericles-project/TechnicalAppraisalTool/master/screenshot.png)](https://raw.githubusercontent.com/pericles-project/TechnicalAppraisalTool/master/screenshot.png)

+## Installation

+The main tool comprises five projects, which are stored in separate folders.
+* appraisaltool/
+* appraisaltoolws/
+* pericles-harvester/
+* pericles-analysis/
+* pericles-predictor/

+There is a separate README.md file describing the installation of each component.
+They should be installed in the sequence listed above.

+An additional tool in pericles-ibuilder/ populates the media and science domain models and returns a corresponding .ttl file required for the appraisal tool.
+Sample ontologies are provided, so this tool is only required if changes are made to the domain ontologies.

 ## Acknowledgement

 This work was supported by the European Commission Seventh Framework Programme under Grant Agreement Number FP7-601138 PERICLES.